zgjiangtoby/zgjiangtoby.github.io/_pages/about.md

   - /about.html
 ---

 I am an Assistant Professor at the School of Information and Technology, Qingdao University of Science and Technology ([QUST](https://www.qust.edu.cn/)).
-Prior to joining QUST, I was a Research Associate at [GATE NLP](https://gate.ac.uk/) group, Department of Computer Science, University of Sheffield, advised by [Prof. Kalina Bontcheva](http://staffwww.dcs.shef.ac.uk/people/K.Bontcheva/).
-I also obtained my PhD at the University of Sheffield, supervised by [Dr. Diana Maynard](https://www.sheffield.ac.uk/dcs/people/research-staff/diana-maynard).
+Prior to joining QUST, I was a Research Associate at [GATE NLP](https://gate.ac.uk/) group, Department of Computer Science, University of Sheffield.
+I also earned my PhD at the University of Sheffield.
 My research centres on artificial intelligence, natural language processing, machine learning and social computing.
 I am particularly interested in developing a prompt-based algorithm and model for multimodal fake news detection.

+**🎓I am looking for highly motivated Master students interested in Machine Learning, Data Mining and Natural Language Processing.**

 News
 ======